Trending News

 Published May 13, 2026

 As Hantavirus makes headlines, an expert shares what parents should know about symptoms, prevention and how to talk to kids without causing fear.
-Most families are at very low risk in their everyday lives."
-She added that awareness, not panic, should be the focus for families talking to children about the virus.
+As concerns around Hantavirus continue to make headlines, many parents may be wondering how to answer questions from worried kids without causing panic.
 Altmann urged parents to keep current risks in perspective when talking to their kids about Hantavirus.
-As concerns around Hantavirus continue to make headlines, many parents may be wondering how to answer questions from worried kids without causing panic.
-Hantavirus, a family of viruses that can cause serious illness and death, according to the Centers for Disease Control and Prevention, has recently been in the news following an outbreak aboard the Dutch cruise ship MV Hondius, which departed.
+Hantavirus, a family of viruses that can cause serious illness and death, according to the Centers for Disease Control and Prevention, has recently been in the news following an outbreak aboard the Dutch cruise ship MV Hondius, which departed from Argentina in early April.

 Source reference